Emtriva

 Potential Side Effects and Toxicity

-Emtriva is very well tolerated.
+Very well tolerated.
 The most common side effects (which were rarely reported) may include headache, diarrhea, and nausea.
 Prior to initiation, people should be tested for hepatitis B virus (HBV) infection.
-Severe exacerbations of hepatitis B have been reported in people co-infected with HBV who have discontinued Emtriva (because emtricitabine also treats hepatitis B).
-Monitor liver enzymes closely in people co-infected with HBV and, if appropriate, initiation of anti-hepatitis B therapy may be warranted upon discontinuation of Emtriva.
+Severe exacerbations of hepatitis B have been reported in people co-infected with HBV who have discontinued FTC or 3TC, because they also treat hepatitis B. Monitor liver enzymes closely in people co-infected with HBV and, if appropriate, initiation of anti-hepatitis B therapy may be warranted upon discontinuation.
 Call your health care provider right away if you develop any of the following signs or symptoms of hepatitis: yellowing of the skin or whites of the eyes; dark or tea-colored urine; pale-colored bowel movements; nausea or vomiting; loss of appetite; or pain, aching, or tenderness on the right side below the ribs.
-Rare skin discoloration (darkening of the skin on the palms and the soles) can occur and was more frequent in children, but is generally mild and not medically concerning.
+Rare skin discoloration (darkening of the skin on the palms and the soles) can occur with Emtriva and was more frequent in children, but is generally mild and not medically concerning.

 Potential Drug Interactions

-Do not take with Cimduo or Temixys, Descovy, Epivir, Epivir-HBV, Hepsera, or Truvada, which are used for treatment of hepatitis B. No other significant drug interactions are predicted.
-Emtriva may be used with hepatitis C drugs such as Epclusa, Harvoni, or Zepatier, depending on the other components in the HIV regimen.
+May be used with hepatitis C drugs such as Epclusa, Harvoni or Zepatier, depending on the other components in the HIV regimen.
+Avoid using sorbitol-containing medicines with lamivudine; there are many, such as acetaminophen liquid (Tylenol liquid and others).
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not.

 More Information

-This drug is used almost exclusively as a component of combination tablets.
-Emtriva (emtricitabine) is similar to Epivir (lamivudine)—both treat HIV and HBV and have the same resistance profile, meaning that if your virus is resistant to one drug, it will be resistant to the other.
+These drugs are used almost exclusively as a component of combination tablets.
+They are similar to each other, and both treat HIV and HBV and have the same drug resistance profile.
+This means that if your virus is resistant to one drug, it will be resistant to the other.
 If your HIV develops resistance to Epivir or Emtriva, it does not mean that your HBV is also resistant to them.
 Both Descovy and Truvada contain Emtriva, and are currently recommended by DHHS HIV treatment guidelines for first-time therapy for most people.
 Emtriva is also found in several single-tablet regimens (Atripla, Biktarvy, Complera, Genvoya, Odefsey, Stribild, and Symtuza).
-Sometimes, drug resistance that the virus develops against emtricitabine makes the virus reproduce at a slower rate.
-This drug resistance can also improve the antiviral activity of Retrovir (zidovudine, or AZT—very rarely taken today) and Viread or Vemlidy (tenofovir), and for that reason, some providers continue Emtriva treatment in combination with other antiretrovirals after resistance develops.
-The capsule is small, which is an advantage for people with difficulty swallowing.
-Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; go to apregistry.com.
+Lamivudine is also available in several combination products: Cimduo and Temixys (with tenofovir DF), Combivir (with zidovudine), Epzicom (with abacavir), Trizivir (with zidovudine and abacavir), Symfi and Symfi Lo (with tenofovir DF and efavirenz), Delstrigo (with tenofovir DF and doravirine), Dovato (with dolutegravir), and Triumeq (with dolutegravir and abacavir).
+Recommended as part of a preferred initial regimen in pregnancy (Tivicay plus Descovy or Epzicom or Truvada; Triumeq is also a preferred initial regimen).
+Epivir as part of the combination tablet Combivir is recommended as an alternative NRTI combination component of an HIV treatment regimen during pregnancy.
+Epivir is available as generic lamivudine, which should be as effective and well tolerated as the brand name drug Epivir.
+Sometimes, drug resistance that the virus develops against FTC or 3TC makes the virus reproduce at a slower rate.
+This drug resistance can also improve the antiviral activity of Retrovir (zidovudine, or AZT—very rarely taken today) and Viread or Vemlidy (tenofovir), and for that reason, some providers continue FTC or 3TC treatment in combination with other antiretrovirals after resistance develops.
+Some insurers may require people to take regimens containing generics rather than brand name drugs, including simpler co-formulated products.
+The availability of generics might also limit choices of therapy.
+For example, newer brand name drugs and co-formulations, such as Biktarvy, might be restricted to people who can’t physically tolerate generic regimens.
+The Emtriva capsule is small, which is an advantage for people with difficulty swallowing.
+Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; GO TO apregistry.com.

 Doctor Comments